kovorotnii/edgex-modbus-ric-tutorial/README.md

  - Use [docker-compose.yml](./docker-compose.yml) for launching Edgex services.

  - It's recommended to use http://modbuspal.sourceforge.net/ as a modbus emulator.
-The insrtuction below is based on it.
+The instruction below is based on it.

 ### Launch emulator.
 Then add a slave.